in28minutes/in28minutes.com/_posts/2019-04-17-Software-Design-109-Design-Patterns-For-Beginners.md

 ![image info](images/Capture-109-05.png)

-Assume that you go out for a multi- course dinner to a Restaurant.
+Assume that you go out for a multi-course dinner to a Restaurant.
 Such a dinner would have many options, such as Starters, Main course and Desserts.
 You would probably choose two or three out of the presented options.
 A particular client may want to have dinner with the first two options only, leaving out the Desserts option.
 Yet another would prefer the Main course and Desserts, skipping the Starters entirely.

 Similar situations might arise in designing software.
 You may need to build an object using a subset of the options that are available - or, create the object in multiple ways.
 This is where the Builder pattern comes in handy.